What we do

-To deal swiftly and proportionately with all complaints and breaches of the law in accordance with our.
+Our aim is to deal swiftly and proportionately with all complaints and breaches of the law in accordance with our .
 This includes working to resolve issues quickly using a variety of approaches ranging from support and mediation to enforcement action when necessary.

 Our service will be delivered in accordance with the requirements of the Regulators' Code.

-Our professional officers spend a lot of their time out of the office, and so our preferred means of communication is by email (see how to contact us below).
+Our professional officers spend a lot of their time out of the office, and so our preferred means of communication is by email, firstname.lastname@example.org.

 If you contact the team we will endeavour to respond within two working days, but this may take up to five working days in some cases.

 The council's website (www.wiltshire.gov.uk) provides a lot of information with links to our services from the front page.

 - an efficient and professional service